 Your doctor will ask about your symptoms and medical history.
 A physical exam will also be done.
-Since IBC develops in a sheet-like pattern instead of lumps, it is hard to find by a breast exam or mammogram .
+Since IBC develops in a sheet-like pattern, it is hard to find by a breast exam or mammogram .

 If cancer is detected, the cancerous tissue will also be tested to look for:

 Chemotherapy is the use of drugs to kill cancer cells.
-It may be given in many forms including pill, injection, and via a catheter.
+It may be given in many forms including pill, injection, and via an IV.
 The drugs travel through the body in the blood, killing mostly cancer cells.
 Some healthy cells are killed as well.
 Chemotherapy drugs for IBC may include:

 There are other factors about your specific type of cancer that can affect treatment such as:

 It is important to catch IBC as early as possible.
 If you have any of the symptoms listed above, see your doctor right away.
 If you are being treated for mastitis that is not responding to treatment, see your doctor again.

 Breast exams may help identify changes in your breast, such as the orange-peel skin.
 For breast exams, the American Cancer Society recommends:

 Canadian Cancer Society